TOV-Protocol/TOVProtocol/README.md

 The basic idea here is to formalise a metric to measure the "value" of a service/good.
 This allows us to compare the same good across "economics zones", easing exchange of materials between individuals who use different currencies.

 ### <span id="the-relative-theory-of-money">[The Relative Theory of Money](http://en.trm.creationmonetaire.info/index.html)</span>

+>"Physical laws are expressed in the same way (have the same form) in all repositories" (inertial or non-inertial repositories) - Theory of Relativity

-The Relative Theory of money suggests that money be created in the form of a universal dividend, the value which is a percentage of money supply, that itself has a lifetime that of which is similar to the participants taking part in the community.
+The Relative Theory of money suggests that money be created in the form of a universal dividend, the value which is a percentage of money supply, that itself has a lifetime matching the lifetime of the participants taking part in the economy.

 We are introduced here to a currency whose value decays as time progresses.
 However, this is very similar to the currencies of the real worlds today which undergo inflation.
 Money is created by centralised entities in the forms of loans, thus increasing the money supply.
 Relative Theory of money suggests a new way to create this "free currency" that imbibes properties beneficial to the sustainance of an economy rather than debt, the property currency imbibes today.
 What "properties" are this?